dotnet/machinelearning-samples/samples/csharp/getting-started/BinaryClassification_AutoML/README.md

 |----------------|-------------------|-------------------------------|-------------|-----------|---------------------|---------------------------|-----------------------------|
 | v0.3.0-preview          | Dynamic API | up-to-date | Console app | .tsv files | Sentiment Analysis | Two-class  classification | Linear Classification |

+## Automated ML
+Automated ML eliminates the task of selecting different algorithms and hyperparameters.
+With automated ML, you just bring in your dataset and specify a few parameters.
+Automated ML will do the rest i.e. data preprocessing, learning algorithm selection and hyperparameter selection to generate a high quality machine learning model that you can use for predictions.

 In this introductory sample, you'll see how to use automated ML to predict a sentiment (positive or negative) for customer reviews.
 In the world of machine learning, this type of prediction is known as **binary classification**.

-## Automated ML
-AutoML eliminates the task of selecting different algorithms and hyperparameters.
-With AutoML, you just bring in your dataset and specify a few parameters.
-AutoML will do the rest i.e. data preprocessing, learning algorithm selection and hyperparameter selection to generate a high quality machine learning model that you can use for predictions.

 ## Problem
 This problem is centered around predicting if a customer's review has positive or negative sentiment.
 We will use small wikipedia-detox-datasets (one dataset for training and a second dataset for model's accuracy evaluation) that were processed by humans and each comment has been assigned a sentiment label: